Supercuspidal representations of ${\rm GL}_n(F)$ distinguished by a Galois involution: Introduction

 In the case where $\T/\T_0$ is ramified, we are reduced to studying the distinction of supercuspidal representations of $\GL_m(\ee)$ by either $\GL_1(\ee)$ if $m=1$, or $\GL_{r}(\ee)\times\GL_{r}(\ee)$ if $m=2r$ is~even.~It is more difficult, as we do not have an analogue of Theorem \ref{FP}.
 Our proof relies on the~structure~of the projective envelope of a supercuspidal representation of $\GL_m(\ee)$, as well as a lifting argument to characteristic $0$.
 We prove that a supercuspidal representation is distinguished if and only~if~it is selfdual.
 Unlike the complex case, one can find $\s$-self\-dual cuspidal representations, with $m>1$ odd, which are not distinguished (see Remark \ref{carracci}).

 In both cases, we prove that a $\s$-selfdual supercuspidal representation of $\GL_m(\ee)$ is distingui\-shed if any only if it admits a distinguished lift to characteristic $0$.
 We conclude by the following theorem.
-Let $\qlb$ be an algebraic closure of the field of $\ell$-adic numbers, and $\flb$ its residual field.

 \begin{theo}[Theorem \ref{MAINTH2}] Let $\pi$ be a $\s$-selfdual supercuspidal representation of the group $\G$ with coefficients in $\flb$. \begin{enumerate} \item The representation $\pi$ admits a $\s$-selfdual supercuspidal lift to $\qlb$. \item Let $\widetilde{\pi}$ be a $\s$-selfdual lift of $\pi$, and suppose that $\ell\neq2$.
 Then $\widetilde{\pi}$ is distinguished if and only if $\pi$ is distinguished. \end{enumerate} \end{theo}